Brussels Sprouts Three Ways

-- Make the Dressing: In a large bowl combine the balsamic vinegar, olive oil, scallions, Dijon mustard, honey and salt and pepper.
+- In a large bowl combine the balsamic vinegar, olive oil, scallions, Dijon mustard, honey and salt and pepper.
 Add the slivered Brussels sprouts and toss to combine well.
 Add the roasted Brussels sprouts and toss again.

 - Spread the Brussels sprouts combo on a serving platter, and sprinkle over the chopped pickled Brussels sprouts.
 Sprinkle over the shaved or grated cheese.